 ¡Arriba, abajo, al centro, pa' dentro!

-There's no real translation that I'm aware of, this is just something you memorize and say it right before you slam down your favorite tequila, or whatever your drink of choice is.
+While we can make a literal translation, there's no equivalent expression in English that I'm aware of.
+Memorize this and say it right before you slam down your favorite tequila, or whatever your drink of choice is.
+OK, maybe you don't have to slam it down, but it might make the night more interesting.

 So here's how it works, so pay close attention (fijense bien) because the physical mechanics of this toast are crucial.
 OK, maybe crucial is a bit much, but the motions come with the phrase.

-"Pa' dentro or Adentro" (drink from glass immediately, bottoms up!)
+"Pa' dentro or Adentro" - Literally translates to "inside".
+Drink immediately, bottoms up!

 Simple, right?
 Well, I say you head to the closest cantina (bar) and practice this until you get it right.